cansyl/DEEPScreen/README.md

 * **tempImage** folder is only required for storing the temporarily generated 2-D images of compounds during model runs.
 2-D images of the compounds in 'sample_test_compound_file.txt' are included in this folder as examples.

 * **tflearnModels** folder is used for storing the trained predictive models:
-    * it currently contains the predictive model files for only one example target protein with ChEMBL id: CHEMBL1790,
+    * it currently contains the predictive model files for only one example target protein (Renin) with ChEMBL id: CHEMBL286,
     * all trained model files for 704 DEEPScreen targets can be dowloaded from [here](https://www.dropbox.com/sh/x1w9wqe1fxmdl1w/AACD7gV2vRFPgoN653WCRjaia?dl=0) and should be placed under this folder (i.e., tflearnModels) in the local machine before running the scripts.

 * **resultFiles** folder contains results of various tests/analyses: